Aberca vs. Ver

 Arguments of the Petitioners

-• The suspension of the privilege of the writ of habeas corpus does not bar a civil action for damages arising from illegal arrest, detention, and other constitutional violations.
+- The suspension of the habeas corpus privilege does not bar a separate civil action for damages for illegal detention and other constitutional violations.

 Arguments of the Respondents

-• The damage suit is a mere circumvention of the suspension of the privilege of the writ of habeas corpus, as it seeks a judicial inquiry into the circumstances of the petitioners' detention.
+- The damage suit was a circumvention of the suspended habeas corpus privilege, as it sought a judicial inquiry into the legality of the detention.

-• As members of the Armed Forces performing their official duties to suppress rebellion under a presidential directive, they are covered by the mantle of state immunity from suit.
+- As public officers performing official duties (suppressing rebellion), they are covered by state immunity from suit.

-• The doctrine of respondeat superior is inapplicable to the relationship between superior officers and their subordinates in the military.
+- The doctrine of respondeat superior is inapplicable to military superior-subordinate relationships.

 Issues

-• Whether the suspension of the privilege of the writ of habeas corpus bars a civil action for damages for illegal searches, seizures, and other violations of constitutional rights.
+- Whether the suspension of the privilege of the writ of habeas corpus bars a civil action for damages for illegal arrest, detention, and other constitutional violations.

-• Whether a superior military officer can be held liable for damages for the wrongful acts of his subordinates under Article 32 of the Civil Code.
+- Whether superior military officers can be held liable for damages under Article 32 of the Civil Code for constitutional violations committed by their subordinates.

 Ruling